Vital-Volkov/Stereoscopic-3D-system-for-Unreal-Engine-5/README.md

 `Debug`
 Print or not screen and log messages for S3D main blueprint.

-There are also 2 preset variables in the Widget blueprint S3D Setup group:
+There are also 2 preset variables in the Widget blueprint `S3D Setup` group:

 `ToolTipDelay`
-Delay in seconds before the popup tip will appear when mouse hovering on the variable name of the Panel.
+Delay in seconds before the pop-up tip will appear when mouse hovering on the variable name of the Panel.

 `Debug`
 Print or not screen and log messages for S3D Widget blueprint and edge corners.